 I originally whipped it up to clean our large kitchen island, which happens to be the stickiest, crumbiest spot in the house at any given moment.
 It is the preferred spot for breakfast, snacks, homework.
 Sometimes my kids just like to stare at me while I cook or wash dishes from across the island.
-(Ironically, I, myself, rarely sit at island.)
+(Ironically, I myself, rarely sit at the island.)

 So I named the new version, “DIY Granite Cleaner,” instead of something like DIY Kitchen Spray 2.0.

 DIY Granite Cleaning Spray / DIY Sanitizing Spray